 How Can I Test for Vitamin D Deficiency?

 To check for a deficiency, a simple blood test will do the trick.
 Talk to your doctor about getting the test scheduled with your lab.

 However, you’ll want to check with your insurance company before getting too far down the road.
-Dr. Jenkins says, in her experience, the test isn’t always covered and it could set you back 100 to 200 dollars.
+Dr. Ropte says, in her experience, the test isn’t always covered, and it could set you back 100 to 200 dollars.

 “There's a lot of interest in how vitamin D could potentially help prevent or even treat COVID-19.
 We know vitamin D is an important part of the body’s immune system, both by making it stronger in general, and by preventing it from overreacting when challenged with an infection.
 If you get diagnosed with a COVID-19 infection, consider asking your doctor if you should take a vitamin D supplement,” Dr. Ropte says.

 Everyone should be vitamin D aware during the COVID-19 pandemic.
 Staying home and indoors during times of high COVID-19 spread may lead to low vitamin D levels.
 Anyone with a known vitamin D deficiency should follow their doctor's recommendations regarding supplements, evaluations and lab work to ensure the deficiency is corrected.